Online Semiparametric Regression via Sequential Monte Carlo: Gaussian Response Models

 As described in Section 2 of Zhao, Staudenmayer, Coull \myand Wand (2006), model (\ref{eq:LMM1})--(\ref{eq:LMM2}) covers several important special cases, including (with example number from Zhao {\it et al.}\ 2006 added): \begin{itemize} \item simple random effects models (Examples 1 and 2), \item cross random effects models (Example 3), \item nested random effects models (Example 4), \item generalized additive models (Example 6), \item semiparametric mixed models (Example 7), \item bivariate smoothing and geoadditive models extensions (Example 8). \end{itemize} Examples 2 and 6 of Zhao {\it et al.}\ (2006) involve $2\times2$ and $3\times3$ unstructured covariance matrix parameters which, strictly speaking, are not special cases of (\ref{eq:LMM2}).
 However, as discussed in Section \ref{sec:unstrucCov}, the unstructured covariance matrix extension is quite straightforward.

 Let

 be the combined design matrix in (\ref{eq:LMM1}) and $P$ be the number of columns in $\bC$.
 Then each pass of the corresponding online sequential Monte Carlo algorithm involves arrival and processing of a new scalar response measurement, $\ynew$, and a $P\times 1$ vector $\bcnew$, corresponding to the new row of $\bC$.
-This results in Algorithm \ref{alg:onlineSMCforLMM} for real-time and purely online fitting of (\ref{eq:LMM1}).
-Its justification is given in Appendix \ref{sec:onlineSMCforLMMjustif}.
+This results in Algorithm \ref{alg:onlineSMCforLMM} for purely online fitting of (\ref{eq:LMM1}).
+Its justification is given in Section \ref{sec:onlineSMCforLMMjustif} of the supplement.